edhaz/edthecoder.dev/content/posts/hexidecimal-part-1.md

-title: How hexadecimal helped me understand binary / 1
+title: How hexadecimal helped me understand binary, part 1
 summary: A look at different ways of understanding numbers; binary and hexadecimal.
 slug: hexidecimal-part-1
 category: Learning to Code